-Radio is still used more regularly than TV on a daily basis.
-In 2022, 66% had listened to radio the day before they were surveyed compared to 57% that watched TV.
+Radio is still used more regularly than TV despite a 10% drop compared to 2019.
+In 2022, 82% of respondents had listened to radio in the past 4 weeks compared to 73% that watched TV.
 Radio is also the main source of news for Namibians with 40.7% identifying it as the main source of news.
 Unexpectedly, the Internet (23.6%) is the second most used source for news.
 TV (21.2%) and Newspapers (12%) are used less than radio or the Internet.
 Radios are much cheaper to operate, and the cost is mainly the purchase price and then occasionally some batteries.
 It is also prevalent in most modes of transport, such as cars, taxis or public buses.